 Having Lap-band surgery is a journey; it is not an end in itself.

-Unlike any diet you have been on, or whatever gimmick you have bought — the band installation is the start of a journey, and unlike other programs — the Lap-band will help you to reinforce changes you to make that are necessary for long-term, healthy weight loss and maintenance.
+Unlike any diet you have been on, or whatever gimmick you have bought — the Lap-band is the start of a journey, and unlike other programs — this procedure will help you to reinforce changes you to make that are necessary for long-term, healthy weight loss and maintenance.